Hiking trail

 Safety & Logistics

-- Seasonal Closures: Check for "Wildlife Corridor" closure signs.
-If the west side is closed, the hike becomes an out-and-back on the east bank.
+- Seasonal closures: Check for wildlife-corridor signs.
+If the west side is closed, use the east bank as an out-and-back.

 - Bear Spray: Even on the valley floor, you are in bear country.
 Always carry bear spray.